olegkrivtsov/openbook/README.md

 # OpenBook - The Open-Source Book Generator

-This project is an open-source book generator.
-It gets the book in Markdown format (particularly its [Leanpub](https://leanpub.com/help/manual) flavor) and produces HTML files on output.
+The aim of this project is to develop a convenient tool for generating online books on PHP programming readable online on any-sized device (from smartphones to desktops).
+It gets the book sources in Markdown format (particularly its
+[Leanpub](https://leanpub.com/help/manual) flavor) produces HTML files on output.

+## Background

-This project was originally developed to generate HTML files of my open-source PHP programming book [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book), but can be used to generate HTML files of any book on PHP programming.
+This project originated as an HTML files generator for my open-source PHP programming book [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book).
+I wanted to have a console tool for generating the static HTML files of the book from Markdown sources and referenced PNG images.
+I didn't find ready tools that are convenient enough, so I decided to create my own tool.

-If you find it useful for your book - please do not hesitate to contribute.
+## Features

+Currently the tool can:

+ * Generate

+## Installation

+## Using the Tool

-## Book Structure
+### Book Structure

-The long story short, you can find an example of a real-life book here: [https://github.com/olegkrivtsov/using-zend-framework-3-book](https://github.com/olegkrivtsov/using-zend-framework-3-book).
-The OpenBook tool was mainly developed to generate the HTML files of that book.

-Now the long story.
+If you want to briefly review an example of a ready book, take a look at the GitHub repository where I store the sources of my [Using Zend Framework 3](https://github.com/olegkrivtsov/using-zend-framework-3-book) book.
+If you find the structure of that repository confusing, please see below for clarification.

-Organise your book files in the following manner (files below are ordered in the alphabetical order):
+The files of the book are organized in the following manner:

 ```
 <book_dir>/